Robert Cantrell, Once Connected To The Murder Of Jazmine Barnes, Getting Death Threats Despite Being Cleared

 — ABC13 Houston (@abc13houston) January 8, 2019

 Further, an arrest has been made in connection with this crime.
 20-year-old Eric Black, Jr., who is African American, has been arrested and charged with capital murder in the young lady’s death.
-Further, a second suspect, Larry Woodruffe, who is also African American, is behind bars on an unrelated drug crime, and charges related to Jazmine’s murder may yet be forthcoming.
+Further, a second suspect — Larry Woodruffe, who is also African American — is behind bars on an unrelated drug crime, and charges related to Jazmine’s murder may yet be forthcoming for him.

+21-year-old Eric Black Jr. was arrested in Houston overnight in the shooting of 7-year-old Jazmine Barnes, who was in a car with her family last Sunday.
+Police say a tip led them to Black, who admitted to the crime. pic.twitter.com/RPwLKm3mAl

-So how did a white man, clean-shaven, in his 30’s or 40’s, get confused with a facial-hair sporting, African American man in his 20’s?
-Police believe that the man in in the composite sketch was simply a witness who was himself trying to get away.
+So how did a clean-shaven white male in his 30s or 40s get confused with a goatee-sporting African American man in his 20s?
+Police believe that the man in the composite sketch was simply a witness who was, himself, trying to get away.
 It’s not even clear if that witness was Cantrell.

 “I hear, ‘Someone is going to rape, torture and murder the women and children in your family.'”